-Hondo, Jourdanton, Kerrville, New Braunfels, San Antonio and Uvalde credit offices.
+Alpine, El Paso, Hondo, Jourdanton, Kerrville, New Braunfels, San Angelo, San Antonio, Sonora and Uvalde credit offices.

 Bay City, Bellville, Dayton, Edna, El Campo, Katy, La Grange, Lockhart and Rosenberg credit offices.

-Childress/Matador, Dalhart, Hereford/Dimmitt/Tulia, Levelland, Littlefield, Lubbock/Crosbyton, Muleshoe, Pampa/Wheeler and Perryton/Canadian credit offices.
+Childress/Matador, Dalhart, Hereford/Dimmitt/Tulia, Lamesa, Levelland, Littlefield, Lubbock/Crosbyton, Muleshoe, Pampa/Wheeler, Perryton/Canadian, Snyder and Spur credit offices.

 Edinburg, Harlingen, Kenedy, Laredo and Robstown credit offices.

-Bowie, Burnet, Fredericksburg, Mason, San Saba/Goldthwaite, Vernon and Wichita Falls credit offices.
+Abilene, Bowie, Burnet, Fredericksburg, Mason, Munday, San Saba/Goldthwaite, Stamford, Vernon and Wichita Falls credit offices.